25 Japanese Hairstyles That Filipinas Can Rock Daily

 Nail a messy look by scrunching your layered hair.
 Credit: Shutterstock

-If you’re worried about your hair looking flat and limp, get a layered haircut.
+If you’re worried about your hair looking flat and limp, get a layered, Japanese haircut.
 A layered lob is a pretty manageable length.
 Just scrunch your hair and embrace the messy look!

 Asian woman with long hair with a wide headband wearing a jacket and denim shorts